Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 to Cathkin Park to take on 3rd Lanark

 Rifle Volunteers.
-The crowd of over
+A crowd of over

 2,000 witnessed a fine no-score draw.